lucasNlind/minesweeper-alpha-/README.md

-# minesweeper-alpha-access
+# minesweeper-alpha-java
-Please contact me and I will provide a link for source code to my minesweeper-project
+Please contact me and I will provide a link for source code to my minesweeper-project.
+This was a project for my CS1302 class at UGA